by Josh Perry

 Being a pro BMX athlete and multiple brain tumor survivor, currently living with four tumors in my skull today and dealing with multiple concussions over the years, has led me to become passionate about a Ketogenic Dietand lifestyle.
-My journey with brain tumors started over 8 years ago, but it wasn’t until the third diagnosis in February 2017 that I got serious about adopting the ketogenic lifestyle whole-heartedly.
+My journey with brain tumors started over 8 years ago, but it wasn’t until the third diagnosis in February 2017 that I got serious about adopting the Ketogenic lifestyle whole-heartedly.

-That said, there was a lot of challenges with adopting a high-fat & low-carb diet before even transitioning to a full-on keotgenic diet.
+That said, there were a lot of challenges with adopting a high-fat and low-carb diet before even transitioning to a full-on Ketogenic Diet.
 Beyond the typical obstacles of adjusting to this new way of eating/thinking/living for most of us, getting rid of the sugar addiction/cravings was a huge challenge that took me many years to overcome.
-Had I found snacks like KNOW cookies in the beginning, I may have been able to stay on track without the sugar/carb binges every so often as I progressed with cutting carbs.
+Had I found snacks like KNOW Better Cookies in the beginning, I may have been able to stay on track without the sugar/carb binges every so often as I progressed with cutting carbs.

-Testing can play an important role in the beginning stages of a ketogenic diet to learn how your body responds to specific foods and eating windows, but it is also very important to have this data for those with diabetes, seizures, etc. as spikes in glucose could be very detrimental to quality of life.
-For me, after following a high-fat & low-carb diet for over 5 years and a ketogenic diet for about a year or more now, I use my numbers as data from experimenting time to time and to see where I am randomly.
+Testing can play an important role in the beginning stages of a Ketogenic Diet to learn how your body responds to specific foods and eating windows, but it is also very important to have this data for those with diabetes and seizures, as spikes in glucose could be very detrimental to the quality of life.
+For me, after following a high-fat and low-carb diet for over five years and a Ketogenic Diet for about a year or more now, I use my numbers as data for experimenting time to time and to see where I am at any given time.

-KNOW Foods cookies are delicious, soft, chewy, gluten & grain free, and are Paleo & Keto friendly.
+KNOW Better Cookies are delicious, soft, chewy, gluten and grain free, and are Paleo- and Keto-friendly.
 The texture is unlike your typical cookie but it’s a combination of a cookie and brownie.
-As Lele from Ketofy.me put it, “It’s like if a cookie and a brownie had a baby - this would be it.”
-So true and they’re amazing!
+As Lele from Ketofy.me put it, “It’s like if a cookie and a brownie had a baby -- this would be it.”
+So true, and they’re amazing!

 Without further ado, here are my testing results!

-1pm- 2.9mmo/l (before consumption)
+1 pm: 2.9mmo/l (before consumption)

-3pm- 2.7 mm/dl (2hrs later)
+3 pm: 2.7 mm/dl (2 hours later)

-1pm- 95mg/dl (before consumption)
+1 pm: 95mg/dl (before consumption)

-I started the first test in a fasted state (17hrs from my previous dinner) at 1 pm as well as after a 9am fasted workout.
+I started the first test in a fasted state (17 hours from my previous dinner) at 1 pm as well as after a 9 am fasted workout.
 I meant to test 30 minutes after consuming the cookie for both glucose and ketones but I didn’t realize I only had two glucose strips left.
 I did test ketones after 30 minutes and that’s the first sign of dropping 0.2 mmol/l, which isn’t much of a concern.